 Las mejores infusiones para dormir - BeZen Mattress & Health

-Within the thousands of remedies to fall asleep that have ever been considered, there are the infusions: those herbal drinks (more or less delicious) that seem to cure everything.
+Among the thousands of remedies to fall asleep that have ever been considered, are infusions: those herbal drinks (more or less delicious) that seem to cure everything.

-If you want to feel like a true shaman, read on to find out which herbal teas are good to help you sleep.
+If you want to feel like a real shaman, read on to discover which infusions are good to help you sleep.

 How do you prepare an infusion?

-If you are bad at cooking recipes, do not despair: there is no nothing easier than preparing an infusion.
+If you are bad at cooking recipes, don't despair: there is nothing easier than preparing an infusion.

-The only ingredients that are needed are boiling water and herbs to be consumed (and sugar or honey if desired).
+The only ingredients needed are boiling water and the herbs to be consumed (and sugar or honey if desired).
 Once the water is in a cup, add the herbs and wait between 5 and 10 minutes (depending on the type of herb).
 And ready!

-Herbs for infusions can be purchased in small sachets, like teas, which are very convenient (although they generate more waste) or in packages, which would require a small strainer for infusions.
+Herbs for infusions can be purchased in small sachets, like teas, which are very convenient (although they generate more waste) or in packets, which would require a small infusion strainer.

 Passionflower

-Passionflower, also known as ‘passion flower’, is a flower that, when consumed, has large sedative properties, calm tachycardia, migraines, muscle aches and prevent gastrointestinal spasms, improving sleep quality of the consumer.
+Passionflower, also known as 'passion flower', is a flower that, when consumed, has great sedative properties, calming tachycardia, migraines, muscle pain and preventing gastrointestinal spasms, improving the quality of sleep of the consumer.

 Valerian

-This flower so popular in the world of infusions, greatly reduces nervousness, the time it takes to fall asleep and anxiety in person.
+This flower, so popular in the world of infusions, considerably reduces nervousness, the time it takes to fall asleep and anxiety in the person.
 Combined with passionflower, the sedative effects of both herbs are enhanced.

-However, it is contraindicated for pregnancies, treatments with powerful sleeping pills, its mixture with the alcohol and breastfeeding periods, due to its powerful (albeit natural) effects.
+However, it is contraindicated for pregnancy, treatments with powerful sleeping pills, their mixture with alcohol and breastfeeding periods, due to its powerful (yet natural) effects.

 Linden and chamomile

-Although they can be drunk separately perfectly, these two plants like to go hand in hand as best friends (and they work great as a team!)
+Although they can be drunk separately perfectly, these two plants like to go hand in hand like best friends (and they work very well as a team!)

-The linden is possibly the most famous infusion thanks to its soothing effects and its softness (you can take up to four cups of linden a day).
+Linden is possibly the most famous infusion thanks to its calming effects and softness (you can drink up to four cups of lime a day).

-Chamomile, on the other hand, works wonders when it comes to calm the heaviness of meals and stomach aches, in addition to having anti-inflammatory, sedative, antiallergic and antibacterial properties.
+Chamomile, on the other hand, works wonders when it comes to calming the heaviness of meals and stomach pains, in addition to having anti-inflammatory, sedative, anti-allergic and antibacterial properties.

-Lemon verbena is a plant native to South America that has tranquilizing effects huge: helps to clear the mind, to lfree from stress and with the effects of indigestion.
-Nevertheless, its consumption is not recommended for pregnant women.
+Lemon verbena is a plant native to South America that has enormous tranquilizing effects: it helps clear the mind, relieve stress and the effects of indigestion.
+However, its consumption is not recommended for pregnant women.

 Lavender

-This flower, both drinking it like smelling it, has calming aromas that help sleep adequately.
-What's more, reduces fever, the effects of colds and respiratory illnesses like asthma.
+This flower, both drinking it and smelling it, has calming aromas that help sleep properly.
+In addition, reduces fever, the effects of colds and respiratory diseases such as asthma.

 Poppy

-The poppy is one of the flowers most appreciated in medicine Thank you to your sedative, analgesic and anti-inflammatory properties.
-It is possible to distinguish between two types of poppies: the poppy (which is from which opium is derived and contains morphine) and the wild, which does not contain any of the above.
+The poppy is one of the most appreciated flowers in medicine thanks to its sedative, analgesic and anti-inflammatory properties.
+It is worth distinguishing between two types of poppies: the opium poppy (which is the one from which opium is derived and contains morphine) and the wild poppy, which does not contain any of the above.

-The infused wild poppy helps calm nerves, irritability, headaches and tachycardias.
-Readin (a type of alkaloid) contained in poppy, helps to fight insomnia and respiratory conditions.
+Wild poppy infusion helps to calm nerves, irritability, headaches and tachycardia.
+The readine (a type of alkaloid) contained in poppy helps fight insomnia and respiratory conditions.

 Turmeric tea

-The last tea we are going to talk about, (and possibly less well known) is turmeric tea.
-Act like anti-inflammatory, anticancer and antibiotic.
+The last tea we are going to talk about, (and possibly less known) is turmeric tea.
+It acts as anti-inflammatory, anti-cancer and antibiotic.
 And, taken with honey, its effects are further enhanced.

 Run to the supermarket or your nearest herbalist and drink tea to sleep like a baby!